OffchainLabs/arbitrum-classic/docs/sol_contract_docs/md_docs/arb-bridge-peripherals/tokenbridge/arbitrum/ArbTokenBridge.md

 - `callHookData`: optional data for external call upon minting

-### `deployToken(address l1ERC20, bytes deployData) → address` (internal)

-internal utility function used to deploy ERC20 tokens with the beacon proxy pattern.

-the transparent proxy implementation by OpenZeppelin can't be used if we want to be able to upgrade the token logic.

-- `l1ERC20`: L1 address of ERC20

-- `deployData`: encoded symbol/name/decimal data for initial deploy

 ### `customTokenRegistered(address l1Address, address l2Address)` (external)

 Sets the L1 / L2 custom token pairing; called from the L1 via EthErc20Bridge.registerCustomL2Token